capcodigital/devops-maturity/guidelines/security/implementation.md

 1. **Consistency & Scalability**: Policies are consistently applied across various environments and resources, reducing the risk of configuration errors and deviations from compliance standards.
 PaC can scale to handle complex, large-scale environments and infrastructures, ensuring that policies are applied uniformly.
 1. **Version Control**: PaC code can be version-controlled, allowing for proper tracking of changes and ensuring that historical policy configurations can be reviewed or rolled back.
 1. **Audit Trail**: PaC provides an audit trail of policy enforcement, simplifying compliance reporting, and providing evidence for regulatory requirements.
-1. **Flexibility**: Policies can be adapted and updated more easily in response to changes in regulations, organizational requirements, or security threats.
+1. **Flexibility**: Policies can be adapted and updated more easily in response to changes in regulations, organisational requirements, or security threats.
 1. **Reduced Human Error**: By automating policy enforcement, PaC reduces the potential for human error that can occur during manual policy checks.
 1. **Alignment with DevOps and Infrastructure as Code**: PaC fits well with modern practices like DevOps and Infrastructure as Code (IaC), allowing policies to be expressed and enforced as code alongside other infrastructure and application configurations.
 1. **Compliance and Security**: PaC helps maintain compliance with industry regulations and security best practices, reducing the risk of data breaches and security incidents.
-1. **Transparency**: Policy definitions in code are transparent and can be reviewed by stakeholders, promoting a clearer understanding of organizational policies.
+1. **Transparency**: Policy definitions in code are transparent and can be reviewed by stakeholders, promoting a clearer understanding of organisational policies.

 In summary, policy as code provides a powerful framework for automating and managing policies, improving consistency, security, and compliance, while also enhancing collaboration and reducing the potential for errors in policy enforcement.
 This approach is especially valuable in the fast-paced, complex, and regulated environments of modern IT and cybersecurity.